 - Assisting with the installation, maintenance and repair of HVAC systems

-To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
+For anyone interested in being an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
 These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
-Related subjects may be covered in additional classes, such as electrical theory and safety practices.
+Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-After completing a training program or apprenticeship, HVAC helpers may choose to become certified by a professional organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
-These certifications typically require passing an exam and may require sufficient on-site work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers then have the option to become certified through any number of organizations, including the HVAC Excellence or the Air Conditioning Contractors of America.
+You'll become certified after passing an exam, although some programs also require sufficient on-site work experience or continuing education credits.

 Do HVAC Helpers Have Good Salaries?

-Based on findings from the Bureau of Labor Statistics, the median annual wage for HVAC helpers is approximately $37,000, although some HVAC helpers can eventually earn more.
-With experience and completing more training, HVAC helpers may be able to advance to become fully certified HVAC technicians, earning higher average salaries.
+According to the Bureau of Labor Statistics, the median annual wage for HVAC helpers is approximately $37,000, although some HVAC helpers may have an opportunity to earn more.
+With experience and completing more training, HVAC helpers may be able to advance to become fully certified HVAC technicians, which typically earn higher salaries.

-Generally, HVAC helpers are key members of any heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can expect to be a valuable part of the HVAC industry.
+Generally, an HVAC helper is an important member of a heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.